-During 2022, Messrs.
-Green, Lazar, Schwartz and Tsunis (through his resignation date of April 2, 2022) and Ms. Effron served as members of our Compensation Committee.
+During 2023, Dr. Wilkens, Ms. Effron and Messrs.
+Green, Lazar, Farrell and Schwartz served as members of our Compensation Committee.
+Dr. Wilkens was added to the Compensation Committee and Ms. Effron was removed upon Dr. Wilkens appointment as a director effective October 25, 2023.
 No member of the Compensation Committee has served as an officer or employee of Arbor at any time.
 In addition, no Arbor executive officer serves as a member of the Compensation Committee or on the Board of Directors of any company at which a member of Arbor's Compensation Committee or Board of Directors serves as an executive officer.